-The SEL-451 offers a configurable human-machine interface (HMI) for easy integration into your application or operating standards.
-HMI tools include custom metering and status displays, direct pushbutton access, critical information alarms in chronological order, a rotating display, and timestamped SER reports.
-Reduce errors by automatically scrolling between one-line bay diagrams, custom metering displays, and alarms.
+The SEL-451 offers a configurable HMI for easy integration into your application or operating standards.
+HMI tools include custom metering and status displays, direct pushbutton access, critical information alarms in chronological order, a rotating display, and time-stamped SER reports.
+You can reduce errors by automatically scrolling between one-line bay diagrams, custom metering displays, and alarms

 Improve Operation With IEEE Synchrophasor Data

 Give operators critical system information via serial or Ethernet communications.
-Install required substation protection, monitoring, and control using the SEL-451, and get a built-in phasor measurement unit at each substation.
-Make control decisions based on voltage, current, or frequency data from other relays.
+With the SEL-451, you get the required substation protection, monitoring, and control in addition to a built-in phasor measurement unit at each substation.
+The relay makes control decisions based on voltage, current, or frequency data from other relays.
 The synchrophasor real-time control (RTC) capability makes this information available for local or system-wide control and automation.

 Digital Fault Recording (DFR)

 Combine relaying reliability with true DFR functionality.
 The SEL-451 Relay’s high-speed sampling (8 kHz) and COMTRADE output provide advanced oscillography.
-Use the acSELerator QuickSet SEL-5030 Software graphical user interface for harmonic analysis and easy event viewing.
+The acSELerator QuickSet SEL-5030 Software graphical user interface makes it easy to view harmonic analysis and events.

 Integrate Many Substation Devices Into One Powerful System Using the SEL-451

 Control cooling fans, motor-operated switches, or other equipment using the processing and I/O of the SEL-451.
-Hardware options let you expand I/O to 55 inputs and 24 outputs.
+Hardware options let you expand I/O up to 103 inputs or 68 outputs.

 Expanded SELogic Control Equations

-Use math and logic combinations of analog and digital values for customized applications.
-Adapt system control based on prefault conditions.
-Scale analog values and latch momentary inputs for SCADA retrieval.
+Use math and logic combinations of analog and digital values for customized applications, adapt system control based on prefault conditions, and scale analog values and latch momentary inputs for SCADA retrieval.